BUTR/Bannerlord.BLSE/README.md

 The Bannerlord Software Extender (BLSE) is a tool for Bannerlord mods that expands modding capabilities and adds additional functionality to the game.

 Once installed, no additional steps are needed to launch Bannerlord with BLSE's added functionality.
 You can start the game using **Bannerlord.BLSE.Launcher.exe** for the Vanilla Launcher or **Bannerlord.BLSE.LauncherEx.exe** for the Extended Launcher (BUTRLoader).
 Mod Developers can use **Bannerlord.BLSE.Standalone.exe** to use the CLI to launch the game.

-Credits to [Pickysaurus](https://www.nexusmods.com/users/31179975)﻿ for the BLSE and BUTR Logos!
+Credits to [Pickysaurus](https://www.nexusmods.com/users/31179975) for the BLSE and BUTR Logos!

 ## Features
+* **Unblocking Files**
+  * **Launcher** and **LauncherEx** will automatically unblock files on launch.
+Can be opted-out via passing **/nounblock** in command-line args.
+  * Standalone will not automatically unblock files on launch.
+Can opted-in by passing **/unblock** in command-line args.
+* **Continue Save File** - Allows to specify the save file to load when launching the game.
+Can be used by passing **/continuesave _mysavegame_** in command-line args.
+* **Assembly Resolver** - Changes the game's assembly loading priority.
+If an assembly is available in one of the loaded modules, it will be loaded from there instead, even if the assembly is available in the main **/bin** folder.
 * **Interceptor** - BLSE checks if the is a class with a custom attribute named ***BLSEInterceptorAttribute***.
 If it's found it checks if there are the following signatures:
   *  **static void OnInitializeSubModulesPrefix()** - will execute just before the game starts to initialize the SubModules.
 This gives us the ability to add SubModules declared in other programming languages like [Python](https://github.com/BUTR/Bannerlord.Python) and [Lua](https://github.com/BUTR/Bannerlord.Lua)
   * **static void OnLoadSubModulesPostfix()** - will execute just after all SubModules were initialized
-* **Continue Save File** - Allows to specify the save file to load when launching the game.
-Use */continuesave **mysavegame** *(save file should be specified without the extension)
-* **Assembly Resolver** - Changes the assembly loading priority.
-Is an assembly is available in one of the loaded modules, it will be loaded from there instead.